osenco/co-op/README.md

 ## Pre-requisites
 ### Create an application
-create or login to your account at https://developer.co-opbank.co.ke:9443/store/
+Create or login to your account at https://developer.co-opbank.co.ke:9443/store/

 On the left panel, you can see a list of menus.
 Click on Applications to access the list of available applications in which case you can choose to use the default ones or create your own.